JoshuaKGoldberg/create/packages/site/src/content/docs/index.md

 `create` is a new scaffolding engine for describing repository templates.

 :::danger
-The `create` engine is only partially implemented.
+The `create` engine is very early stage.
-This site is "documentation-driven development": writing the docs first, to help inform implementation.
+Don't rely on it yet.
 :::

 ## About

-`create` lets you defining templates for pieces of code.
+`create` lets you define templates for pieces of code.
 It's like a modern version of [Yeoman](https://yeoman.io), but:

 - **Composable**: Individual blocks in your templates can be mix-and-matched together